Climate Resilient African Landscapes (CRAL)

 George Outa, University of Nairobi

 As part of the CRAL project, ACDI researchers and partners through the ARUA-CD collaborated on a Special Issue of the journal Land.
-The Special Issue “Collaboration and Multi-Stakeholder Engagement in Landscape Governance and Management in Africa: Lessons from Practice” has been a huge success with seven papers published thus far.
+The Special Issue “Collaboration and Multi-Stakeholder Engagement in Landscape Governance and Management in Africa: Lessons from Practice” has been a huge success with 10 papers published4.
 Topics of these papers include research on biosphere reserves, transformative spaces, landscape stewardship and energy transitions in landscape governance.
-More papers will be published soon.